jpegleg/h2b2/README.txt

 /your/things/and/stuff | h2b2

-But it will segfault if you put to much in at once.
+But it will segfault if you put too much in at once.